Method

 Residual bootstrap

-Residual bootstrapping is a computationally more efficient implementation of the Randomize-then-optimize approach: with empirical estimates of the data error statistics individual realisations of synthetic correlated random noise are systematically added to the data to obtain perturbed optimisations results (Fig. 5).
+Residual bootstrapping is a variant of the Randomize-then-optimize approach: with empirical estimates of the data error statistics individual realisations of synthetic correlated random noise are systematically added to the data to obtain perturbed optimisations results (Fig. 5).

-To generate random noise we use functions of the Kite module.
-From the noise estimation region defined in the Kite scenes (Fig. 5A), the noise power spectrum is used directly with a randomised phase spectrum to create new random noise with same spectral characteristics (Fig. 5B).
+To generate random noise for InSAR data, we use functions of the Kite module.
+From the noise estimation region defined in the Kite scenes (Fig. 5A), the noise power spectrum is used directly with a randomised phase spectrum to create new random noise with the same spectral characteristics (Fig. 5B).
 The noise is then subsampled through the same quadtree as defined for the observed data (Fig. 5C).

 alternate text